- Red Lion

 8 Temple Street

 Under new management since 2018, this venue has reinstated itself as a destination for both quality real ales and food.
 To the rear, the courtyard has recently been both extended and refurbished to a high standard.
-The real ales which are conditioning in the cellar are listed on a board opposite the main bar.
 There is an elevated, separate restaurant to the rear of the pub.

 - Old Bulls Head